FireCrafter728/OxizeOS/README.md

 # OxizeOS
 An OS Operating in BIOS / CSM.
-Currently only bootable from qemu
+Currently supported on most emulators, but might have problems with qemu / bochs

 # Installation process
 1. Installing dependencies